Pere Ubu gets through the day Screenshot

 4. The way on is the way off.
 If circumstance require that we have to walk onto the stage from the audience we will walk off the stage thru the audience.
 We will not hide in a cupboard off-stage waiting on the silly encore ritual.

 5. All musicians should be in the dressing room 30 minutes before showtime.
 Road manager announces stage clear at which point Ubus do final instrument checks and then report back to the dressing room.
-5 minute marks start at 15 minutes to show.
-Soundman reports Good to go at 3 minutes to show and leaves with an encouraging word.
-Road manager reports Good to go at the 90 second mark and disappears.
+Five minute marks start at fifteen minutes to show.
+Soundman reports "Good to go" at three minutes to show and leaves with an encouraging word.
+Road manager reports "Good to go" at the 90 second mark and disappears.
 Musicians gather at stage entry point at 30 seconds to show.

 Rituals

-1. Pere Ubu shows up on time.
+1. Pere Ubu shows up on time .
 We expect everyone else to be on time.
 No, no... wait, we're not anywhere near that reasonable.
 Pere Ubu shows up ahead of time.
 If you show up ON TIME you're already late as far as we're concerned.

 2. The sole function of an opening act is to start on time and to stop on time.
 Period.
-Do NOT book Pere Ubu unless you agree to this.
+Do not book Pere Ubu unless you agree to this.
 When Pere Ubu is an opening act we start on time, we stop on time, and we don't do an encore.
 We don't expect to get a soundcheck and we don't expect to get to do a full show.
 Those are the rules by which rock music functions.
 Do not try to change them.
 You are not a musician and you have no rights in this matter.
 Mr Thomas in particular is very sensitive to time.

 NB.
 If Ubu is appearing in a festival, or in a non-headline capacity, we will NOT do an encore no matter what unless the duly-authorized stage manager tells us face to face.
 In the past this has led to upset when we have refused to go out again without this specific authorization.
 We play by the rules beyond the point of sanity.
 We expect others to do the same.